rcl9/Exidy-Sorcerer-Hardware-Speedup-Modification/ReadMe.md

 - Connect the right side of the trace cut (where the trace goes through the board to the opposite side) by soldering it to pin 1 of Z7A.

-- Next connect the left side of the trace cut (just before the trace goes between pins 2 and 3 of 6A) by soldering it to pin 8 of Z7A.
+- Connect the left side of the trace cut (just before the trace goes between pins 2 and 3 of 6A) by soldering it to pin 8 of Z7A.

-- Next connect the centre lug of the switch to pin 7 of 10A.
+- Connect the centre lug of the switch to pin 7 of 10A.
 This completes the switch installation.

-- Next connect pin 6 of 1B to pin 5 of Z7A.Then connect pin 3 of Z7A to pin 9 of Z7A (on the same socket).
+- Connect pin 6 of 1B to pin 5 of Z7A.Then connect pin 3 of Z7A to pin 9 of Z7A (on the same socket).

 - Connect pin 6 of Z7A to pin 10 of Z7A.